Geometric goodness of fit measure to detect patterns in data point clouds: Results

 \section{Results}

 To measure the quality of the index described above we work concrete examples.
-The software used was \textit{R} \citep{RCoreTeam2019}, along with the packages \texttt{igraph} \citep{Csardi2006} for all graph manipulations, and the packages \texttt{rgeos} and \texttt{sp} \citep{Pebesma2005,Bivand2013a,Bivand2013} for all the geometric estimations.
-A package containing all these algorithms will be available soon in CRAN.
+The software used was \textit{R}~cite{RCoreTeam2019}, along with the packages \texttt{TDA} (\cite{Fasy2019}) for the barcode and complexes estimation and \texttt{sf} (\cite{Pebesma2018}) for handling the spatial objects and the area estimation.
+An own package containing all these algorithms will be available soon in CRAN.